gomorpheus/morpheus-apidoc/source/includes/_layouts.md

 }
 ```

-This endpoint retrieves all layouts.
+This endpoint retrieves all layouts for a specific instance type.

 ### HTTP Request